 - You, your partner, one or more of your children, or any other family member has a genetic disorder, birth defect or developmental delay.

 - You had a positive result on your nuchal translucency screening or first trimester combined screening, or on your multiple marker screen.

 - Your baby has been diagnosed with a genetic disorder through prenatal testing such as amniocentesis or chorionic villus sampling.

 - Your ethnic background puts your baby at a higher risk for a condition such as Tay-Sachs, cystic fibrosis, sickle cell anemia, thalassemia or spinal muscular atrophy.

 - You've been exposed to substances that may cause birth defects.

 - You're worried about your chances of having a child with a birth defect or genetic disorder and you want to know more about the available testing.

-An average session takes about 40 to 60 minutes.
-Afterward, a letter summarizing the session is sent to you and your practitioner, if appropriate.
-Referrals to community resources or coordination of further prenatal testing may be provided after your session.
+After your appointment, a letter summarizing the session is sent to you and your practitioner, if appropriate.
+Referrals to community resources or coordination of further prenatal testing may be provided.

 Make an Appointment with Saint Francis Genetics